 Paternity / Paternity-Adoption Leave Trust Claim

 Paternity leave will apply to fathers as well as second parents who are in employment.
 Fathers or equivalent second parents shall have the right to paternity leave of ten (10) working days that is to be taken on the occasion of the birth or the adoption of the worker’s child.
-Such paternity leave will have to be paid in full by the employer to the employee in full as long as the employee has been employed with the claiming employer for one calendar year preceding the birth or adoption.
+Such paternity leave will have to be paid in full by the employer to the employee.

-Employers shall then claim a refund from the Department of Social Security for the ten (10) working days Paternity Leave period.
+Employers shall then claim a refund with the Department of Social Security for the ten (10) working days Paternity Leave period.

 The Public Service and Public Sector Entities, Authorities, Agencies and Public Corporations are exempt from this scheme’s contribution.
 However, Public Service and Public Sector employees are nonetheless entitled to paid Paternity/Adoption Leave.